Where Do Most Car Accidents Happen in Syracuse?

 As personal injury attorneys serving clients across New York State, the team at William Mattar Law Offices has extensive experience representing individuals who have suffered injuries in motor vehicle crashes throughout the Syracuse area.

-From the congested streets of downtown to the retail-heavy thoroughfares in the suburbs, here are some common hot spots in Syracuse where you should exercise caution while driving.
+From the congested streets of downtown to the retail-heavy thoroughfares in the suburbs, here are some common hot spots in Syracuse where many motor vehicle accidents happen.

 Free Case Evaluation